 For those that really want to stretch themselves, try making these projects.
 I dare you!

-Okay, maybe not hard, but definitely takes some time, Chocolate Cake Pops (or maybe Chocolate Cake Balls) are fun and better than any you can buy ready-made!
+Okay, maybe not hard, but definitely takes some time, Chocolate Cake Truffles (or maybe Chocolate Cake Pops) are fun and better than any you can buy ready-made!

 For a real challenge, try making French Macarons.
 They're persnickety and a bit temperamental, but are you'll feel so accomplished when you're done.
 Gluten-free and perfect for Passover!

 Stuck with sourdough starter discard